 Pushing prices down

-Any manager who has been in the automotive industry for a while knows that times are changing.
-Customer reviews and pricing information is so easily accessible today, that many customers are willing to travel to find the best deal, rather than visit their closest wholesaler.
-Matching the lowest prices on the market at any time can, however, be challenging as it seems automotive businesses are already cutting costs wherever they can.
+Any manager who has been in the automotive industry for a while knows the market has changed.
+Customer reviews and pricing information is so easily accessible today, that many customers are not loyal and just want to find the best deal.
+Matching the lowest prices on the market at any time can be challenging as it seems automotive businesses are already cutting costs wherever they can.
 A manager’s gut feel may tell them they have already pushed prices as low as they could go while still remaining profitable.

 Detailed sales reports